JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

         app.UseMvc();
      }
    ```
-   It is important that we add the call to use identity before the call to use Mvc because it's the
-   Mvc middleware that we want to protect.
+   It is important that we add the call to use identity before the call to use Mvc because it's the Mvc middleware that we want to
+   protect.

 d.
 At this point we can already test it only to find that anonymous users can still access the app.
-This is because we need to configure the app what resources we want to protect from anonymous         access.
-This is achieved by adding the **Authorize** attribute
+This is because we need to configure
+   the app what resources we want to protect from anonymous access.
+This is achieved by adding the **Authorize** attribute.

    One way of doing this is at the controller level.
-In the code snippet below we're allowing
+In the code snippet below we're allowing anonymous access to the two **Get**
-   anonymous access to the two **Get** controller actions but not with the **Post**, **Put**, and **Delete** controller actions.
-These three controller actions need the the user accessing the app
+   controller actions but not with the **Post**, **Put**, and **Delete** controller actions.
+These three controller actions need the the
-   to be authenticated first before that use can gain access to these resources.
+   user accessing the app to be authenticated first before that use can gain access to these resources.

    ``` C#
     [Route("api/[controller]")]